xl0/lovely-docs/doc_db/sveltejs-sveltekit/api-reference/node-polyfills/essence.md

-Polyfills module for using browser APIs in Node.js server-side SvelteKit environments.
+Function to install web API polyfills for Node.js environments.